fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 console.log(`importance of ${id} needs to be toggled`)
 ```

 We can now use the "dollar-bracket"-syntax to add parts to the string that will evaluate JavaScript expressions, e.g. the value of a variable.
-Note that the quotation marks used in template strings differ from the quotation marks used in regular JavaScript strings.
+Note that we use backticks in template strings instead of quotation marks used in regular JavaScript strings.

 Individual notes stored in the json-server backend can be modified in two different ways by making HTTP requests to the note's unique URL.
 We can either <i>replace</i> the entire note with an HTTP PUT request, or only change some of the note's properties with an HTTP PATCH request.